 While every aspiring YouTuber’s goals are to monetize their channel with Adsense, ads may not be the most lucrative way to make money.
 Whether or not an individual achieves the monetization of their channel, there is the possibility of receiving sponsorships.
 YouTube sponsorships are similar to sports sponsorships.
 The concept is that if the content created is reaching an audience of people that a sponsor takes an interest in, they’ll offer to sponsor the YouTuber in exchange for the promotion of their product.

 The most successful video gamer in Ireland is a YouTube game commenter named Sean McLaughlin.
-His gamer name, Jacksepticeye, better know as McLaughlin.
+His gamer name, Jacksepticeye, is better known as McLaughlin.
 In 2018 alone, he generated a $16 million profit (Wow) from his role and sponsorships associated with his YouTube content creation.

 Step 4: Transforming a YouTube Channel into Other Opportunities